Jese310S/Zen-CLI/README.md

 #### Challenges Faced

-Going into the challenge I had used this tech stack only a couple times.
-I had not used an API call with a CLI before.
+Going into the challenge I had used this tech stack only a couple of times.
+I had not used an API calls with a CLI before.
 I decided this would be a good time to challenge myself and give it a try.
 This meant I spent more time reading documentation and reminding myself of how things worked.

-Apparently, command line applications are a bit niche especially when done in node.
-This means less documentation/questions & answers out there.
+Command line programs are a bit niche especially when done in node so there was less documentation / questions & answers out there for me to learn from.
+To overcome this I spent more time researching the methods I wanted to use and testing the suitability to my overall program.

 I also faced challenges with testing.
 Writing tests for an API response is not something I have done before.
 After research and experimentation the solution that I used was to test the call with mock data.